 - Medium shots are social

-- Long/full shots are impersonal (generally used in films to set the scene, and not really relevant to these articles).
+- Long/full shots are impersonal (often used to set the scene, location, time, and place).

 There are several sub-categories but I will keep things as simple as possible for the purposes of this article.